 I barely hesitated to jump in line and have my own luscious locks shaved off.
 In fact, I couldn’t wait to make a difference in the lives of those struggling with something so complex as pediatric cancer.

-My little brother (who shall remain nameless because he’d kill me for talking about this) was diagnosed with Hodgkins lymphoma in March of 2014.
-He went through bouts of chemotherapy for a few months and, like many pediatric cancer patients, gradually began to lose his hair.
+My little brother, Andrew, was diagnosed with Hodgkin’s lymphoma in March 2014.
+He went through bouts of chemotherapy for a few months and, like many pediatric cancer patients, gradually began to lose his hair as time went on.

-My family and I eventually took him to get his head shaved to tidy up his appearance.
+My family and I eventually took him to a barbershop to get his head shaved and tidy up his appearance.
 He was understandably nervous to go through with it, so I jumped at the chance to go first and show him that it wasn’t too big of a deal.
-It put a big smile on his face, and even though he would never admit it, I think it helped him cope with his condition and eventually conquer cancer a few months later.
+It put a big smile on his face, and although though he would never admit it, I think it helped him cope with his condition a bit and eventually conquer cancer like a champ a few months later.

 Your ad blocker is on.